GitHubGreg/SimpleRestrict/README.txt

 * Adds option to redirect user to login page instead of showing the restriction message (thanks to ClearPathDigital)
 * Updates to readme, description and FAQ to include GitHub URL.
 * Tested up to WordPress 4.9.8

+= 1.2.0 =
+* Allows restriction of homepage

+= 1.2.1 =
+* Fixes a bug that caused the default restriction message to be '' (empty text) instead of the plugin's usual default.

+= 1.2.2 =
+* Adds compatibility with WordPress 5.0 (Gutenberg editor)

+= 1.2.3 =
+* Minor bug fix with Permissions column on Users page

+= 1.2.4 =
+* Changing the WordPress capability required for editing a user's permissions from manage_options to edit_users.